 - For example, consider two car buyers who both purchased the same model car for $30,000.
 The buyer who expected to pay $29,000 will be dissatisfied with this deal, while the buyer who expected to pay $31,000 will be quite pleased.

-Skilled negotiators manage expectations prior to and during a negotiation.
+Skilled negotiators manage expectations prior to and during a negotiation in order to create a true win-win negotiation.
 Some managers do this instinctively.

 - For example, in the month prior to salary negotiations with employees, managers may broadcast the message that this has been a difficult year for the company.
 After having their expectations lowered, some employees may be satisfied to receive even a small cost-of-living raise.